Kshetram: Definition and etymology

+In Hindu temple architecture and sacred geography, a kshetram refers to a holy area that includes a temple or other sacred spaces.
+These areas are considered places where divine power is especially strong and present.
+Rituals are performed to sanctify the land, making it a space where devotees can connect with the divine.

+The word is also used in Jainism and Buddhism to describe spiritually significant regions, often linked to pilgrimage and religious merit.

 Sacred geography

 There exist privileged regions and places where energy in the form of terrestrial magnetism rises heavenward.
 As per Hindu religious mythology, Prana (gravity) pulls life downwards, while apanan (levity) pulls life upwards.
 Such places are called Tirtha (ways), Kshetra (ways) or pitha (base).
 Sacred geography can identify sacred places and sometimes explain the importance of those which are already known.

 The dwelling of gods must be built on such privileged ground (kshetras), and, as a rule, sacred cities arise around them.
 The temple should be close to a water course or near a lake located to the east or north.
 For the building of a temple, it should have a lake on the left (north) or in front (east), and not otherwise.
 If the temple is built on an island, the presence of water all around is of good omen.